rdbende/tkupgrade/README.md

 # tkupgrade
-Tool that rewrites Tkinter apps to use the Tukaan toolkit
+Tool that rewrites Tkinter apps to use the Tukaan toolkit (work in progress)